ZIB-IOL/FrankWolfe.jl/README.md

 ## Getting started

-Let's say we want to minimize the Euclidian norm over the probability simplex `Δ`.Using `FrankWolfe.jl`, this is what the code looks like (in dimension 3):
+Let's say we want to minimize the Euclidian norm over the probability simplex `Δ`.
+Using `FrankWolfe.jl`, this is what the code looks like (in dimension 3):

 ```julia
 julia> using FrankWolfe